keijiro/KlakNDI/README.md

 -------------------

 - Unity 2018.3 or later
-- Windows: Direct3D 11 support
+- **Windows**: Direct3D 11 support
-- macOS: 64-bit, Metal support
+- **macOS**: 64-bit, Metal support
-- iOS: Metal support
+- **iOS**: Metal support

 The latest version of the plugin (v0.1.x) requires Unity 2018.3 or later for macOS and iOS support.
-Consider using v0.0.x when you have to use one of the previous versions of Unity.
+Please consider using v0.0.x when you have to use one of the previous versions of Unity and don't need macOS/iOS support.

 The iOS plugin only supports the sender functionality due to a limitation of the NDI SDK.